NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Description
 ***********

-The Metro Status of the county that the sample is located, based on MSA.
+The Metro Status of the county that the sample is located, based on MSA and MicroSA.

 Created by
 **********